YaowalukB/indirect-beam/README.md

    - [View result](./results/01_1.png)

 2. **Electric field analysis of Gaussian charge distribution**
-   - Approach: FFT open-boundary and analytical.
+   - Approach: FFT open-boundary and analytical(Round beam).
    - Specifics:
      - Gaussian distribution had a standard deviation half of the uniform disk charge.
      - The Gaussian distribution in this step utilizes the same standard deviation (sigma) for both x and y axes, making it symmetric.